tommasomoretti/nameless-analytics-server-side-client-tag/README.md

 ### Enable logs in preview mode
 Enable logs for all events in preview mode.

-Please note: if cross-domain is enabled, every domain sends events in relative preview mode.
-Read more in [Cross-domain](#cross-domain) section.
+Please note:  If cross-domain is enabled, all domains will send events in relative preview mode.
+For more information, see the Cross-domain section.